sdpython/onnx-array-api/_doc/tutorial/onnx_api.rst

 It converts python code to onnx code by analyzing the python code (through :epkg:`ast`).
 The package makes it very easy to use loops and tests in onnx.
 It is very close to onnx syntax.
-It is not easy to support multiple implementing depending on the opset version required by the user.
+It is not easy to support multiple implementation depending on the opset version required by the user.

 Example taken from the documentation :